 Lilium says that lifting off from a standing start like a helicopter uses only a tenth of the energy of a traditional runway take-off, so that even with today's battery technology it can fly up to 300 km (186 miles) in an hour, Chief Commercial Officer Remo Gerber told Reuters.

 "What's so fascinating about the aircraft is that it doesn't depend on any groundbreaking battery innovations – it's part of what is known today," Gerber said.

-Lilium envisions a fleet of quiet air taxis zipping across crowded cities.
-The compact aircraft will be able to to fly passengers between cities without the hassle of an airport check-in.
-The 5-passenger aircraft can wisk passengers from New York to Philadelphia is about 30 minutes.
+Lilium envisions a fleet of quiet air taxis zipping over crowded cities.
+The compact aircraft will be able to fly passengers between cities without the hassle of an airport check-in.
+The 5-passenger aircraft can wisk passengers from New York to Philadelphia in about 30 minutes.